FlutterFlow/flutterflow-documentation/docs/resources/ui-building-blocks/components/overview.md

 # Components

-Components in FlutterFlow are reusable elements you design once and utilize throughout your app to save time, ensure consistency, and simplify maintenance.
+Components in FlutterFlow are reusable elements.
+You design once and utilize throughout your app to save time, ensure consistency, and simplify maintenance.

 Components help in the following ways: